choldgraf/jupyter-book-DEPRECATED/content/guide/03_configure.md

 You can configure several aspects of your site.
 This is primarily done by changing [the values in `_config.yml`](https://github.com/choldgraf/jupyter-book/blob/master/_config.yml).
-Values that are unique to the textbook can be found under the `# Textbook settings` section.
+Values that are unique to the textbook can be found under the `# Jupyter Books settings` section.
 See the [comments in that file](https://github.com/choldgraf/jupyter-book/blob/master/_config.yml) for information about what each field does.

 You can modify things like where your interact links point (if you've set up your